judus/argon/readme.md

 ## **Exception Handling**

-The container throws specific exceptions for common issues:
+The container throws specific exceptions with helpful messages for common issues:

-- **`CircularDependencyException`**: Thrown when a circular dependency is detected.
-- **`ContainerException`**: Thrown when a service cannot be resolved or an invalid class is provided.
+- **`ContainerException`**: Thrown when a service cannot be resolved, a class is uninstantiable, a circular dependency is detected, or when an invalid class or configuration is provided.
-- **`NotFoundException`**: Thrown when a requested service is not registered in the container.
+- **`NotFoundException`**: Thrown when a requested service is not registered in the container and the class does not exist.

 ```php
 // Handling exceptions